 - that a funeral should be about the person first and foremost.
 It’s their set of values, cultural influences, beliefs and final wishes that should come to the fore.
 When this happens, you know the person is being remembered in a relevant and meaningful way.

-- that funeral choices shouldn’t be pre-set.
+- that funeral choices shouldn’t be pre-set by the funeral directors, they should be up to you.
 Funerals can be small intimate affairs, large public gatherings or something in between.
 They can be held at a church, at home or at a public place like a park or reserve… the choice is yours.

 - that people should be comfortable talking to us.
 Our funeral home is warm and inviting, almost like stepping into a friend’s home.

 - that the families should be involved as much as they want to be.
 If something feels right and it helps with the grieving, then we will support you to make it happen.